ZywOo: 2020

 During 2020, many tournaments either transitioned to an online format or did not take place, due to COVID-19.
 Mathieu became the #1 player on HLTV.org's ranking for the second time in a row, with Natus Vincere's Oleksandr 's1mple' Kostyliev, and Nicolai 'device' Reedtz from Astralis behind him.

 2021

 After qualifying for the PGL Major Stockholm 2021, Team Vitality would lose against Natus Vincere during the quarter finals, and place 5th in the major.
 He was ranked the 2nd best player of 2021 by HLTV, with s1mple claiming the #1 spot.

 2022

+ZywOo was named MVP of the ESL Pro League Season 16, recording the most kills ever in a series with 143, breaking the previous record of 130 set by coldzera.
 Team Vitality dropped out of the PGL Major Antwerp 2022 on day 5, losing against Heroic.
 He was ranked the 2nd best player of 2022 by HLTV, with s1mple claiming the #1 spot.

 2023

 He received the MVP in Blast Paris Major 2023, the tournament that Team Vitality won against GamerLegion, beating them 2–0 in the final.
 ZywOo was awarded his sixteenth MVP award following Vitality's victory over ENCE in the grand finals of Gamers8 2023.

+He was named the player of year by HLTV for a third time, tying s1mple's record.